leilanihedstrom/leilanihedstrom.github.io/index.md

 ## About My Project

-My research project aims to examine the effect of perceived social presence, whether interacting with a human or AI in a job interview, on interviewees’ communication style, behavior, emotional response, and performance.
-The goal is to understand how the interviewer's perceived nature (human or AI) impacts interview outcomes.
+My research project examines the impact of perceived social presence in technology-mediated job interviews, focusing on how virtual interactions with human versus AI interviewers affect interviewees' communication styles, behaviors, emotional responses, and performance.
+Leveraging Social Presence Theory (SPT) (Short, Williams, & Christie, 1976) and Media Richness Theory (MRT) (Daft & Lengel, 1986), this study explores how social cues influence impression management and effective communication in high-stress scenarios such as employment interviews.
+Previous research indicates that job seekers perform better with enhanced impression management facilitated by non-verbal cues in face-to-face settings (Basch, Kegelmann, & Lieb, 2020).

-My advisor, Dr. David Ramsay, allowed me to use the DREAM opportunity to pursue this research topic of personal interest.
-The 10-week summer timeline will serve as a foundation for my Master’s thesis.
-With my advisor's guidance, I will generate a research proposal and a literature review, which will include identifying research questions, formulating hypotheses, and designing a research protocol.
-Post-DREAM, I will execute the experiment, analyze data, draw conclusions, and submit for my first academic publication.
+With the rise of anthropomorphic AI, this study investigates how hyper-realistic AI technologies influence social presence and interview dynamics.
+Emerging findings suggest job seekers behave differently when interacting with AI compared to human interviewers, exhibiting more deceptive behaviors with AI agents (Suen & Hung, 2024).
+The goal is to understand how the perceived nature of the interviewer (human or AI) impacts interviewees, offering insights into the future of human-AI interaction in recruitment and hiring technologies.

 [My Final Report](files/finalreport.pdf)